CybersecurityForDemocracy/tiktok-library/README.md

     - `store_fetch_result` stores crawl and videos data to the database
     - `fetch_and_store_all` does all the above (fetching all results from API and storing them in database as responses are received).
+    - `fetch_comments` and `fetch_user_info` cache responses (using video ID,
+      and username respectively) to reduce API requests at the cost of additional memory usage.
+This done via rudimentary dict storage with the video ID or username mapping to the response.

 - Database
     - All "Crawls" (really each request to the API) are stored in a seperate table `crawl` and the data itself in `video`.
     - Mapping of video <-> crawl is stored in `videos_to_crawls`.